merof-code/privat_bank_business_api/README.md

 ## Feature: Lazy Loading Pagination

 All API methods internally use lazy loading to handle paginated results.
 By leveraging Ruby's Enumerator, the gem fetches data on-demand

+## Logging

+PbAPI's has configurable logging logging is configured in [pb_api.rb](./lib/pb_api.rb).
+The logger uses Rails.logger if available, otherwise defaults to a standard Ruby Logger writing to STDOUT with a custom formatter that includes abbreviated severity, a timestamp with microseconds, and process details.

 ## Development